bash-bastion/basalt/docs/reference/basalt_toml.md

 ### `binDirs`

 Array of directories that contain executable files.
-These files will be symlinked under a `bin` directory in `basalt_packages`.
+These files will be symlinked under a `bin` directory in `.basalt`.
 If the package is installed globally or locally, executables in this directory are made available via the `PATH` variable

 ```toml
 binDirs = ['./pkg/bin']